williamfzc/testreportng/README.md

     # ...
 ```

 Based on it, building plugins has become very simple.
-You can use built-in plugins in `ext` for different kinds of functions, such as HTML report (this plugin contains only 10 lines of code except html template)?
+You can use built-in plugins in `ext` for different kinds of functions, such as HTML report?

 ```python
 runner = unittest.TextTestRunner()